endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 <img src="/gallery/2016/football-picks/bs_score_key.png" alt="bs_score_key" /><br>

-On the right side of the main plot we have a second one that summarizes the season to date.
+On the right side of the main plot we have a second chart that summarizes the season to date.
 Each bar is in line with the sources on the original y-axis and their length represents total wins SUP.
 The color saturation follows the same meaning as for the circles.

 Bear in mind however, that the colors are relative to the universe of inputs.
-For instance, in a world where G-d is making game predictions and is getting everything right, naturally, he/she would have a BS of 0, because again it's G-d, and his counter part
+For instance, in a world where G-d is making game predictions and is getting everything right, naturally, he/she would have a BS of 0, because again it's G-d, and the yellow would represent that low of a number.
+Meanwhile, someone who got every pick 100% wrong, <a href="https://youtu.be/8PLSyFzk-6g?t=1m7s" target="_blank">a mush</a>, would have a BS of 1 and a color of dark green, ironically the color of money.
+Those colors are represented above, but again they are relative to the universe of these 5 sources.
+This decision was made to make differentiation more easy.

 ## Week 3 - Well, That Escalated Quickly